 Some adults do this “lying” in benign fashion—many mothers who failed at love and subsequently told their daughters to forget about marriage and to focus solely on career instead—and some do it willfully.

 The folks who do it willfully are feminists.
-Why?
-Because their #1 goal is to destroy the family.

 Feminists don’t want women to be keepers of the hearth and home, and they don’t want men to be providers and protectors.
 That messes up their plan to create an androgynous society, one in which the sexes are interchangeable.

-And while they’ll never achieve their goal, they do considerable damage in the meantime.
+And while they’ll never achieve that goal, they do considerable damage in the meantime.
 Alexandra Soloman, a psychologist who teaches a course at Northwestern University called Marriage 101, says her students have absorbed the idea that love is secondary to academic and professional success.

 “Over and over,” she writes, “my undergraduates tell me they try hard not to fall in love during college, imagining that would mess up their plans.”